India–Malawi relations: History

 H. Kamutzu Banda, the first President of Malawi, visited India in 1983 to attend the Commonwealth Heads of Government Meeting.
 President Bingu wa Mutharika visited India on 2–7 November 2010.
 During the visit, the two sides signed a general co-operation agreement, as well as MoUs on cooperation covering the fields of mineral resources development, rural development, and health and medicine.
 During the visit, Indian Prime Minister Manmohan Singh announced that India would re-open its High Commission in Malawi in early 2012.
 The High Commission in Lilongwe was re-opened in February 2012.
 Vanlalhuma served as the first High Commissioner to Malawi from 21 June 2013 until 13 June 2016.
-Suresh Kumar Menon assumed office as the second High Commissioner to the country 9 August 2016.
+Suresh Kumar Menon assumed office as the second High Commissioner to the country from 9 August 2016 to 31 January 2019.Anurag Bhusan served as the third High Commissioner from 6 July 2019 to 4 February 2021.
+S. Gopalakrishnan assumed office as the fourth High Commissioner of India to Malawi on 13 March 2021.

 Indian Vice-President Hamid Ansari visited Malawi on 7–9 January 2010.
 During Ansari's visit the two countries signed agreements on cooperation in agriculture and allied sectors and development of small scale enterprises in Malawi.
 Two nations also agreed on a protocol of consultations between their respective foreign ministries.

 Malawi supports India in the Kashmir dispute, supported India's position at the First Committee of the UN General Assembly regarding the nuclear tests in 1998, and also supports India's candidature for a permanent seat in the UN Security Council.
 Malawi also voted for India's election to the first United Nations Human Rights Council in 2006.

 Following a meeting between India's Minister of Heavy Industries and Public Enterprise G. M. Siddeshwara and Malawi President Peter Mutharika in July 2015, the latter praised relations between the two countries declaring that Malawi had benefited greatly from the relationship.
 Mutharika stated, "In 2008, we got a generous line of credit from the government of India to the tune of $163 million, which assisted us in areas of agriculture, petroleum storage tanks, sugar processing plant and capacity building.
 In 2010, we also got a credit of $5 million, which assisted us in areas of science and technology and the health care sector.
 We are very much appreciative of that."